Vectorial1024/EliteBionicsFramework/README.md

 - `EBF.EBFEndpoints:GetMaxHealthWithEBF(BodyPartRecord, Pawn)`: returns the EBF-calculated max HP value of a body part record

 ## Appendix 3: C# modders and writing effects to EBF
 This is advanced usage; it entails programmatically providing the max HP adjustment to EBF.
-Do review whether the same effect may be achieved by modifying XML files since that method is generally simpler.
+Do review whether the same effect may be achieved by modifying XML files since that method is usually simpler.

 Still, as of EBF 6.0, it is possible to programmatically provide max HP adjustment to EBF.
 EBF will then pick up the value, and include it in the max HP calculations.